microsoft/glue/README.md

 This scenario describes how you can batch-transcribe audio files using GLUE.
 A potential use case can be that you do not have reference transcriptions to the audio files yet and want to accelerate the transcription-process, by "pre-labeling" the data.
 The recognitions might not be perfect, but it helps you to have a much better time by providing a starting point.

 #### Pre-requisites:
-- Azure Speech Service resource (see [Get Your Keys](GERYOURKEYS.md))
+- Azure Speech Service resource (see [Get Your Keys](GERYOURKEYS.md)).
-- Audio files in .wav-format in a separate folder, as all wave files in the directory will be collected
+- Audio files in .wav-format in a separate folder, as all wave files in the directory will be collected.
 - See example audio files [here](assets/examples/input_files_files/audio/).

 #### Run GLUE